 I Know Why the Caged Bird Sings is the first of Angelou’s six autobiographies.
 It is widely taught in schools, though it has faced controversy over its portrayal of race, sexual abuse and violence.
 Angelou’s use of fiction-writing techniques like dialogue and plot in her autobiographies was innovative for its time and helped, in part, to complicate the genre’s relationship with truth and memory.
 Though her books are episodic and tightly-crafted, the events seldom follow a strict chronology and are arranged to emphasize themes.
-Most critics have judged Angelou’s subsequent autobiographies in light of her first, and I Know Why the Caged Bird Sings remains the most highly praised.
 Other volumes include Gather Together in My Name (1974), which begins when Angelou is seventeen and a new mother; Singin’ and Swingin’ and Gettin’ Merry like Christmas, an account of her tour in Europe and Africa with Porgy and Bess; The Heart of a Woman (1981), a description of Angelou’s acting and writing career in New York and her work for the civil rights movement; and All God’s Children Need Traveling Shoes (1986), which recounts Angelou’s travels in West Africa and her decision to return, without her son, to America.

-Angelou was also a prolific and widely-read poet, and her poetry has often been lauded more for its depictions of black beauty, the strength of women, and the human spirit; criticizing the Vietnam War; demanding social justice for all—than for its poetic virtue.
+Angelou was also a prolific and widely-read poet, and her poetry has often been lauded more for its depictions of Black beauty, the strength of women, and the human spirit; criticizing the Vietnam War; demanding social justice for all—than for its poetic virtue.
 Yet Just Give Me a Cool Drink of Water ‘fore I Diiie, which was published in 1971, was nominated for a Pulitzer Prize in 1972.
-This volume contains 38 poems, some of which were published in The Poetry of Maya Angelou (1969).
 According to Carol Neubauer in Southern Women Writers, “the first twenty poems describe the whole gamut of love, from the first moment of passionate discovery to the first suspicion of painful loss.”
 In other poems, “Angelou turns her attention to the lives of black people in America from the time of slavery to the rebellious 1960s.
 Her themes deal broadly with the painful anguish suffered by blacks forced into submission, with guilt over accepting too much, and with protest and basic survival.”

-Angelou’s poetry often benefits from her performance of it: Angelou usually recites her poems before spellbound crowds.
+Angelou’s poetry often benefited from her performance of it, and during her lifetime Angelou recited her poems before spellbound crowds.
 Indeed, Angelou’s poetry can also be traced to African-American oral traditions like slave and work songs, especially in her use of personal narrative and emphasis on individual responses to hardship, oppression and loss.
 In addition to examining individual experience, Angelou’s poems often respond to matters like race and sex on a larger social and psychological scale.
-Describing her work to George Plimpton, Angelou has said, “Once I got into it I realized I was following a tradition established by Frederick Douglass—the slave narrative—speaking in the first-person singular talking about the first-person plural, always saying I meaning ‘we.’
+Describing her work to George Plimpton, Angelou said, “Once I got into it I realized I was following a tradition established by Frederick Douglass—the slave narrative—speaking in the first-person singular talking about the first-person plural, always saying I meaning ‘we.’
 And what a responsibility.
 Trying to work with that form, the autobiographical mode, to change it, to make it bigger, richer, finer, and more inclusive in the twentieth century has been a great challenge for me.”

 In 2013 she was the recipient of the Literarian Award, an honorary National Book Award for contributions to the literary community.
 She died in 2014 at the age of 86.